Contents

 12. How do I register my child for the CE1D?
 Where can I take it as an adult?

 Is your child enrolled in joint secondary year 2 (2 C) or supplementary secondary year 2 (2 S) at a school in the Wallonia-Brussels Federation?
-Your child will automatically be enrolled in CE1D, so there's nothing for you to do.
+Your child will automatically be enrolled in CE1D, so you don't need to do anything.

 If your child is enrolled in phase 2 or 3 of form 3 special education and would like to take the tests, please contact his/her school management.
 They will need to submit a registration form, which is included in the annual circular on the organisation of the tests, to the Administration before the deadline.